AxelOP96/jetbrains/README.md

 long result = bigNumber + twentyTwo - one;
 System.out.println(result); // 100000000021
 If a number ends with the letter L or l it is considered as long, otherwise, it is int.
-We recommended you to use the uppercase letter L because the lower case letter l is very similar to the digit 1.
+We recommended you to use the uppercase letter L because the lower case letter l is very similar to the digit 1.(Si un numero termina con la letra L o l es consideraso como long, de otra forma es un int.
+Recomendamos usar la letra L porque la minuscula l es muy similar al digito 1)

-Note, use long's numbers only if it is really necessary (to process big values) The forms of the assignment operator
+Note, use long's numbers only if it is really necessary (to process big values)(Nota, usa los numeros long solo si es realmente necesario)
-Suppose, you want to add some value to a variable.
-You may write something like this:
+The forms of the assignment operator(Las formas del operador de asignacion) Suppose, you want to add some value to a variable.
+You may write something like this:(Supon que quieres agregar algun valor a una variable.
+Escribiras algo como esto:)

 int n = 10;
 n = n + 4; // 14
-The assignment operator = has several forms which combine it with an operation to avoid repeating the variable twice:
+The assignment operator = has several forms which combine it with an operation to avoid repeating the variable twice:(El operador de asignacion = tiene varias formas en las que se combina con una operacion para evitar repetir la variable dos veces:)

 int n = 10;
 n += 4; // 14
 As you may see, this form looks more concise.
-There are a few other possible forms *=, /=, %= and some others.
+There are a few other possible forms *=, /=, %= and some others.(Como puedes ver esta forma parece mas concisa.
+Hay otras pocas formas posibles *=, /=, %= y algunas otras)

-Reading numbers from the standard input
-As a rule, to solve a problem you need to read some data from the outside world, process it, and output the result.
-The following program reads two numbers from the standard input, adds them, and prints the sum.
+Reading numbers from the standard input(Leyendo numeros del estandar de ingreso) As a rule, to solve a problem you need to read some data from the outside world, process it, and output the result.
+The following program reads two numbers from the estandar input, adds them, and prints the sum.(Como una regla, para resolver un problema necesitas leer algunods datos del mundo exterior, procesarlos y mostrar el resultado.
+El siguiente programa lee dos numeros del estandar de ingreso, los agrega e imprime la suma)

 import java.util.Scanner;